 Much money is now being invested in developing totally optical networks with the faith that most of the data arriving at a switch will find a profitable egress from the switch in the few nanoseconds that the data can loiter in glass.
 I am highly skeptical!

-Not only is the demand fractally distributed in time, the demand is almost never foreseen.
+Not only is the demand fractally distributed in time (bursty), the demand is almost never foreseen.
 If there were only a few milliseconds of warning it might be possible to plan ahead and select a route where collisions would be less likely.
 In most current networks the strategy is to discard data when some outgoing link is oversubscribed.
 There is a “hot potato” routing scheme that tries to forward a packet out over the best link but does indeed send it out over some link.
 There being as much output bandwidth as input bandwidth this is always possible.
 There are rumors that this is unreasonably effective.
+Perhaps someone understands this.

 Tymnet was designed to conserve long link capacity, which was expensive.
 Most Tymnet traffic was directed towards teletypes and the like, which provided a convenient bottleneck from the perspective of the network designer.
 Yet we did not want to transmit data and then retransmit it due to congestion induced loss.
 We buffered data in the nodes and sent upstream signals to stop the flow.
 These signals caused the timeshared host to cease scheduling the program that was producing the flow.
 That happens with a telnet session but it is part of the telnet protocol and not the network protocol.
 I do not see a trivial way to translate this idea to GHz networks but I think it is possible.

 Slow start is the promulgated standard to avoid sending packets which are liable to be discarded before reaching their destination.